*South Pas Back Then

 Las Flores Elementary School

-If you grew up in the Garfield Park or Raymond Hill area, kindergarten started at Las Flores Elementary up on Garfield Ave. hill.
+If you grew up in the Garfield Park or Raymond Hill area, kindergarten started at Las Flores Elementary up on Garfield Ave.
+Hill.

 I remember walking up that hill with my Davy Crockett lunch pail.